 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These materials are sorted at the Yuma transfer station to maximize recovery — and contractors often structure commercial recurring hauling agreements for efficiency.
-You should also check the EPA construction debris recycling guidance to understand standard material-stream practices on the job site.
+Construction roll-off units accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This material is sorted at the Yuma transfer station to maximize recovery — contractors on steady jobs often set up commercial recurring hauling agreements to keep sites clear.
+For further detail, follow the EPA construction debris recycling guidance for project best practices.

 • Framing lumber and offcuts